 How much is a tummy tuck in Sydney?

-You will be provided with a quote for a tummy tuck surgery, indicating total and out of pocket expenses, after your consultation.
+If you are interested in a tummy tuck at Mode Plastic Surgery, you will be provided with a personalised quote indicating total and out of pocket expenses, after your consultation.

-Unfortunately Medicare changed the item number for abdominoplasty and this is now only available for patients who have lost a lot of weight (BMI drop greater than 5 points), and can demonstrate they have trouble with daily activity, have skin breakdown/rashes or other skin compromise due to their excess skin and fat, AND that this has not resolved after 3 months of non surgical treatments.
+Medicare is only available for patients who have lost a lot of weight (BMI drop greater than 5 points), and can demonstrate they have trouble with daily activity, have skin breakdown/rashes or other skin compromise due to their excess skin and fat, AND that this has not resolved after 3 months of non surgical treatments.
 In some patients, there may be a hernia of the abdominal wall and they may also qualify for a Medicare item number.

 The advantage of a Medicare item number is that, with the appropriate level of health insurance, the health funds will pay the hospital and theatre fees associated with the procedure, no GST is applicable on the medical costs, and a small rebate is offered for surgical, assistant and anaesthesia fees.
 This reduces the out of pocket cost.